 Unique Identification (UID)

-UID has been the term given to the marking that individual items receive upon entry into the DoD IUID Registry.
-This marking is completely unambiguous within the Department of Defense and distinguishes the item in question and its relationship from other items and relationships within the registry at any given time.
-Each UID created can be used only once during the lifecycle of that item across the supply chain.
+UID has been the term given to the physical mark, in the form of a 2D barcode, that individual items receive prior to submission to the DoD IUID Registry.
+This marking is completely unique and unambiguous within the Department of Defense and distinguishes the item in question and its relationship from other items and relationships within the registry at any given time.
+Each UID created can be used only once and is never to be repeated.
 The term “UID” is gradually being replaced by “IUID”, as it more accurately represents the compliance standards for the government’s requirements to track physical items such as personal property as opposed to people or real property.

 Unique Item Identifier (UII)

-The UII is the term given to the “license plate” or data representation of the IUID in a database.
-The most important thing to understand about the DoD UII system is that this identifier must be globally unique and unambiguous, meaning that no other item of its type in the entire world can have the same identification information for the purposes of tracking.
+The UII is the term given to the “license plate” or data representation of the IUID in a database such as the IUID Registry.
+The most important thing to understand about the DoD UII system is that this identifier must be globally unique and unambiguous, meaning that no other item of its type in the entire world can have the same identification information for the purposes of identification and tracking.

 When tracking something using a UII, a machine-readable designation of characters or numbers (most usually a combination of both) is given to an individual item in order to separate it from any other type of item during transit.
-This helps provide both the Department of Defense and all contractors with a mechanism for tracking that item at all points from the time the initial transit begins to delivery.
+This helps provide both the Department of Defense and all contractors with a mechanism for tracking that item throughout all stages of the item’s lifecycle from cradle to grave.

 Total Asset Visibility